Conversations on custody, reunification, family systems, and emotional health

 If you are navigating a custody situation or wondering whether reunification therapy may be helpful, you’re welcome to learn more.

-Not all therapy same: why court-involved therapy requires specialized expertise
+Not all therapy is the same: why court-involved therapy requires specialized expertise

 In the world of mental health, the term “therapist” can mean many things.
 But when a family is navigating custody disputes, litigation, or court-ordered services, not all therapy is the same.